lowercase-app/learn/docs/user-settings/settings.md

 ### Manage email

-You can have multiple emails addresses associated with your account.
+You can have multiple email addresses associated with your account.
 This may be helpful if you are in the process of transitioning to a new email yourself.

 ## Delete account